mtcute/mtcute/README.md

 > reset your storage by removing the file, or fix it manually.

 ## Installation

+Currently, target TypeScript major is 5.1, target Node major is 18.

 mtcute is currently only published in my private NPM registry.